-This article on Snorkel Essentials explains why the snorkel is your most important piece of gear along with your mask.
+A snorkel is your most important piece of gear along with your mask.
 It is an amazing tool that allows you the privilege of keeping your face below the water surface while viewing the beautiful underwater world.
-Your snorkel should grant the ability to breathe easy while swimming or snorkeling or even taking a break at the water surface.
-A snorkel is a very personal item, considering you will be putting it in your mouth.
+Your snorkel should grant you the ability to breathe easily while in the water.
 Snorkels have many different features to consider.
 We’ll help explain these features to best guide you on your way for choosing one for yourself.
-The most important thing to know is that your snorkel allows you to view the underwater world without having to lift your face out of the water to breathe.
-Things can move fast underwater so you don’t want to miss anything.
+The most important thing to know is that with a snorkel, you can view the underwater world without having to lift your face out of the water to breathe.
+Things can move fast underwater, so you don’t want to miss anything!

-Is the drain valve firmly attached (for snorkels that include a drain valve)?
+∙Ensure the drain valve is firmly attached. (for snorkels that include a drain valve)

 Care and Maintenance:

-Store in a cool, dry place, out of direct sunlight.
-The sun, over time, can cause the plastic material to weaken and crack.
+∙Store in a cool, dry place, out of direct sunlight.
+Over time the sun can cause the plastic material to weaken and crack.

 ∙Biting down on the snorkel mouthpiece too hard may damage and break the mouthpiece in pieces.